-The Houston Chronicle has an interesting article related to the Skinner case.
-It discusses that the United States Supreme Court (USSC) will have to consider whether inmates’ requests for DNA testing can be considered as civil rights claims — a question that has split the nation’s top federal courts.
+The Houston Chronicle has an interesting article related on DNA as related to the Skinner case.
+It discusses that the United States Supreme Court (USSC) must consider if inmates’ requests for DNA testing can be handled as civil rights claims — a question that has split the nation’s top federal courts.

 The New Orleans-based 5th Circuit U.S. District Court denied Skinner’s request for DNA testing of bloody knives, material found beneath his victim’s fingernails, rape kit samples, and other items found at the crime scene in the Panhandle town of Pampa.
 Skinner, 47, was condemned for the Dec.
 31, 1993, murders of his girlfriend, Twila Busby, and her two adult sons.

 At the heart of the controversy over civil rights appeals is whether the prisoner simply is seeking DNA testing of evidence OR is demanding to be released from prison.
-An effort to be set free typically would be presented as a habeas corpus case, Gershowitz said, while an effort only to obtain testing could be a civil rights case.
-The proper route for seeking testing becomes less clear when a prisoner wants to obtain DNA testing in order to be freed from prison.
+An effort to be set free typically would be presented as a habeas corpus case, Gershowitz said, while an effort only to get testing could be a civil rights case.
+The proper route for seeking testing becomes less clear when a prisoner wants to get DNA testing to be freed from prison.
 “It’s a matter of how formalistically you phrase the question,” Gershowitz said.

 Should the Supreme Court opt to review Skinner’s DNA testing case, the results “potentially would be of critical importance, particularly for inmates who had exhausted their habeas remedies,” said South Texas College of Law’s Catherine Burnett.
 In the meantime, the postponement granted to Skinner last Wednesday will stay in effect until the petition is acted upon and, if granted, until it is decided.
 If a review is denied, the postponement will expire automatically and the state could then schedule execution anew.
 If review is granted, a ruling would not be expected until next Term, starting next October.